ideaspaper/mya-discord-webhook/README.md

 }
 ```

-- `standard`: the name refer to standard job, where each job inside it will be executed everyday.
-Future release will include `special`, where each job inside it will be executed on special day (e.g. at the end of the week).
+- `standard`: the name refer to standard job, where each job inside it will be executed every work day (Monday - Friday).
 - `standard.event`: as for now, supported events are `"quote"`, `"morning"`, `"lunch"`, `"fact"`, `"joke"`, `"standup"` and `"night"`.
 - `standard.cronTime`: cron schedule expression.
 Supported cron values are `Seconds`, `Minutes` and `Hours`.